-Privacy Risk:

-OEHRM 724 DTV Pumper disseminates a visual display of Personally Identifiable Information (PII) and other highly delicate Personal Health Information (PHI).
-If this information was breached or accidentally released to inappropriate parties or the public, it could result in financial, personal, and/or emotional harm to the individuals whose information is contained in the system.
+Privacy Risk: The CPM system accesses and displays PII and other sensitive PHI.
+IF this information were breached or accidentally released to inappropriate parties or the public, it could result in personal, and/or emotional harm to the individuals whose information were inappropriately accessed.